curblr/curblr-spec/Rule.md

 ```

 ### Meter parking with time limit
-Anyone may park for up to two hours with payment
+Anyone may park for up to two hours with payment, and must leave for four hours before returning
 ```
 {
   "rule": {
     "what": {
-      "zone": "Parking",
+      "activity": "parking",
-      "time_limit": 120,
+      "timeLimit": 120,
+      "timeAway": 240,
       "payment": "yes"
     }
   }